Get to Know Our Natives: Purple Coneflower (Echinacea)

 Echinacea usually begins blooming in early to mid-summer and continues through early autumn.
 Deadheading will extend the bloom period but many gardeners leave the seedheads intact as a food source for birds.

-Echinacea is a favorite pollen and nectar source for our native beneficial insects and is frequently visited by colorful butterflies
+Echinacea is a favorite pollen and nectar source for our native beneficial insects, and color butterflies frequently visit them.

 Birds, in particular Goldfinches, love the seeds of Echinacea.
 Leave the seedheads standing to provide winter food for the birds and to allow for self-seeding.
-If allowed to set seed, Echinacea will seed generously so is ideal for creating sweeps of color in the naturalized garden.
+Echinacea will seed generously if you allow it to set seed, so it is ideal for creating sweeps of color in a natural garden.
+Read more about Birdscaping with Native Plants.

 Cold & Drought Tolerant

-Being native to our Midwestern prairie environment, Echinacea is ideally suited to growing in our climate and in our soils.
+Being native to our Midwestern prairie environment, Echinacea is ideal for growing in our climate and soils.

 Echinacea has been used medicinally for centuries to treat a wide range of ailments.
 Contemporary research has shown that all parts of the plant boost the human immune system and reduce symptoms of cold, flu and other illnesses.
 Today Echinacea is the #1 selling plant among herbal remedies.